NeonSky/master-thesis/UnrealMasterThesis/PerformanceMeasuring.md

 For all settings, the GPU cost will overwhelmingly dominate the CPU cost (even for an empty scene).
 Thus, based on the approximation that: `frame cost = max(CPU cost, GPU cost)`, we approximate frame cost as GPU cost.
 In reality, the true GPU costs may be smaller, but they can at least not be larger than what we estimate using this strategy.

+As of writing there seems to be a bug (at least on Linux) where the frame cost slowly accumulates when using RDG.
+If you simply resize the viewport, this accumulation resets.
+Thus, if you are experiencing issue, then resize once briefly before pressing `P`.

 ## Measuring Table 1 and 2

 For table 1,